jordansissel/ruby-cabin/README.md

 Lots of this data finds its way into your logs (rather than your metrics/graphing systems).

-How about we skip the level 70 Regular Expressions skipp requirement?
+How about we skip the level 70 Regular Expression skill requirement?
 Log structured data, yo.
 Pretty sure every language can parse JSON.
 Don't like JSON?
 That's fine, JSON is just a serialization- a data representation - there are plenty of choices...